 Exercises

-Kevlin is an independent consultant and trainer.
-His development interests are in patterns, programming, practice and process.
-He has been a columnist for various magazines and web sites, including Better Software, The Register, Application Development Advisor, Java Report and the C/C++ Users Journal.
-Kevlin is co–author of A Pattern Language for Distributed Computing and On Patterns and Pattern Languages, two volumes in the Pattern–Oriented Software Architecture series.
-He is also editor of the 97 Things Every Programmer Should Know site and book.
+Kevlin is an independent consultant, speaker, writer and trainer.
+His development interests, contributions and work with companies covers programming, people and practice.
+He has contributed to open- and closed-source codebases, been a columnist for a number of magazines and sites and has been on far too many committees (it has been said that "a committee is a cul-de-sac down which ideas are lured and then quietly strangled").
+He is co-author of A Pattern Language for Distributed Computing and On Patterns and Pattern Languages, two volumes in the Pattern-Oriented Software Architecture series.
+He is also editor of 97 Things Every Programmer Should Know and 97 Things Every Java Programmer Should Know.
+He lives in Bristol and online.